LLC for SaaS Startup 2026 | Best Structure | USLLCGlobal

 • SaaS marketplace listings — many require US entities

 Critically, Stripe Atlas will force you into a Delaware C-Corp.
 That means double taxation, $300/year in Delaware franchise tax (minimum), and a rigid corporate structure you do not need.
 A Wyoming LLC achieves the same Stripe access at lower cost with better tax treatment.
+And if you don't want to wait on formation at all, a ready-made Wyoming LLC with its EIN already issued gets you onto Stripe within 24 hours.

 Launch your SaaS with the right structure